joskna/AntennaFieldRepresentations.jl/docs/src/operations/interpolation.md

 ## Interpolating Spherically Sampled Data at Arbitrary Sampling Points
 We can interpolate spherically sampled data at arbitrary sampling points by using the `interpolate` method or an `InterpolateMap`.

-The basic usage of the `interpolate` method is simple (expand "Setup Code") to see how the original input data is generated:
+The basic usage of the `interpolate` method is simple (expand "Setup Code" to see how the input data is generated):

 ```@raw html
 <details closed><summary>Setup Code</summary>